OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Concept.md

 ## Passkey

-The passkey (private key) is located on the device, so passkey is actually a local authentication method.
-However, with special features.
+Passkey could be called a hybrid solution, both local and external authentication.
 More details can be found in a [separate section](../login_registration/Passkey.md) here in the manual.